carlgogo/exoimaging_challenge/pages/context.md

 Direct imaging is the next big step in the hunt of extrasolar planets.
 Hereafter, we present a community-wide data challenge for exoplanets direct detection and characterization with ground-based high-contrast imaging.

-> The conditions of such challenge are *being* defined in collaboration with several renowned members of the high-contrast imaging community.
+> The conditions of the challenge are *being* defined in collaboration with several renowned members of the high-contrast imaging community.

 ## Science